PrashantTakale369/ML_Algorithms_Projects-/Fake News Prediction/readme.md

 ## DataSet

-id: unique id for a news article \n
+id: unique id for a news article.
 title: the title of a news article
 author: author of the news article
 text: the text of the article; could be incomplete